pagkly/Zed/Investopedia3/Tangible Personal Property.md

 Tangible Personal Property
 ## What is Tangible Personal Property?

 Tangible personal property is a tax term describing personal property that can be physically relocated, such as furniture and office equipment.
-Tangible personal property is always depreciated over either a five- or seven-year period using [straight-line depreciation](https://www.investopedia.com/terms/s/straightlinebasis.asp) but is eligible for accelerated depreciation as well.
+Tangible personal property is always depreciated over either a five- or seven-year period using [[straight-line depreciation]](https://www.investopedia.com/terms/s/straightlinebasis.asp) but is eligible for accelerated depreciation as well.

 Tangible personal property is anything other than real property (land and building) that is used in the operations of a business or rental property.

 ## Understanding Tangible Personal Property

 Tangible personal property is the opposite of real property, in a sense, as real property is immovable.
-In comparison to [intangible personal property](https://www.investopedia.com/terms/i/intangible-personal-property.asp), tangible property can be touched.
+In comparison to [[intangible personal property]](https://www.investopedia.com/terms/i/intangible-personal-property.asp), tangible property can be touched.
 Consider property such as furniture, machinery, cell phones, computers, and collectibles which can be felt compared to intangibles such as patents, copyrights, and non-compete agreements that cannot be seen or touched.

 ### Key Takeaways